adolfmrbn/digitalentproject/README.md

-# digitalentproject1
+# Digital Talent Scholarship 2020, Python Programming by Cisco
-Project-1 Digital Talent Scholarship, Python Programming
+Projects of Python